Los Angeles officer charged with pummeling unarmed man

 Lacey is up for re-election in a campaign that has focused on prosecuting police brutality and criminal justice reforms.

 Hernandez, 49, could face up to three years in county jail if convicted of the felony.

-The officer’s union didn’t immediately respond to a request for a comment.
+The union representing Hernandez issued a rare statement condemning what was portrayed in the videos.

+“While we have a fiduciary responsibility to provide our members with assistance through the internal affairs administrative process, what we saw on that video was unacceptable and is not what we are trained to do” the Los Angeles Police Protective League Board of Directors said.

 The incident occurred when police were called about a man trespassing in a vacant lot in the Boyle Heights neighborhood.

 Hernandez and a female partner arrived, crouched through a hole in a chain link fence and approached the suspect, telling him to leave, according to videos provided by police.
-The man, who was wearing a Los Angeles Rams jersey, cursed at the officers but grabbed his bicycle and left the grassy property.
+The man, who was wearing a Los Angeles Rams jersey, cursed at the officers but grabbed his bicycle and left the grassy plot.

 The female officer told him to be on his way, but after walking down a sidewalk past a church, the suspect told the officers he lived there.